-- Personal Illness

-- Illness of an immediate family member

-- Death in the family

-- Religious holiday of the student's religious faith

-- Required court appearance or subpoena by a law enforcement agency.

-- Special events, including, but not limited to, important public functions, student conferences, student state/national competitions, administrative approved post-secondary educational institution visitation, as well as exceptional cases of family need.

-- Scheduled doctor or dentist appointment.
+- 1. Personal illness. - 2.
+Illness of an immediate family member. - 3.
+Death in the family. - 4.
+Religious holiday of the student's religious faith. - 5.
+Required court appearance or subpoena by a law enforcement agency. - 6.
+Special events, including, but not limited to, important public functions, student conferences, student state/national competitions, administrative approved post-secondary educational institution visitation, as well as exceptional cases of family need. - 7.
+Scheduled doctor or dentist appointment. - 8.
 Students having or suspected of having a communicable disease or infestation that can be transmitted will be excluded from school and will not be permitted to return until they no longer present a health hazard (Florida Statute 1003.22).
 Instructors will input excused absence in the student information system (SIS) when the student submits the proper documentation.
 Instructors must keep all documents that support an excused absence and scan the documents into the student information system under Student Absence Notes.
-Instructors will send an email to the FCTC's student advisors to ensure the appropriate communication between professionals.
-Student advisors will follow the attendance policy and be available if attendance counseling or a Leave of Absence is necessary.
+Instructors will send an email to the FCTC's Student Advisors to ensure the appropriate communication between professionals.
+Student Advisors will follow the attendance policy and be available should attendance counseling or a Leave of Absence is necessary.
 Students must submit their supporting documentation to the instructor within five (5) business days of return to class.